Optimal Initialization in Depth: Lyapunov Initialization and Limit Theorems for Deep Leaky ReLU Networks: Introduction

 \section{Introduction}

 Training a neural network consists of iteratively optimizing its weights until a local minimum is reached.
-To ensure convergence, beyond choosing a suitable optimization algorithm, one must therefore also consider where the optimization should begin.
-Consequently, prior to training, an initial set of weights must be selected, which is referred to as the \textit{initialization} of the neural network.
+To ensure convergence, beyond choosing a suitable optimization algorithm, one must therefore also determine where the optimization should begin.
+In other words, prior to training, an initial set of weights must be selected, which is referred to as the \textit{initialization} of the neural network.

 Setting all weights to the same constant value at initialization is undesirable because, in a fully connected MLP, this choice results in identical gradients for all parameters, which prevents the network from learning.
-Thus, random initialization of the weights has already been suggested almost 30 years ago \cite{lecunEfficientBackProp1998} and is now common in practice.
+Thus, random initialization of the weights was already suggested almost 30 years ago \cite{lecunEfficientBackProp1998} and is now common in practice.

 When only the biases of the neural network are initialized as $\equiv 0$, individual neurons still behave differently, allowing effective learning.
-For this reason, it is standard practice to set all the biases $\equiv 0$ at initalization.
+For this reason, it is standard practice to set all the biases $\equiv 0$ at initialization.
 The most common initialization methods \cite{glorotUnderstandingDifficultyTraining2010,heDelvingDeepRectifiers2015} therefore only randomly initialize the weight matrices while keeping the biases $\equiv 0$.
-In this paper, we establish novel theoretical results for random unbiased Leaky ReLU networks leading to better behaved initializations especially in low dimensions and when the depth of the neural network is larger than its width.
+In this paper, we establish novel theoretical results for random bias-free Leaky ReLU networks, leading to better behaved initializations, especially in low dimensions and when the depth of the neural network is larger than its width.